Conversation Interface

 Show Estimated Token Count:

-Displays the estimated Token count for the input text in the input box (not the actual context consumed, for reference only).
+Display the estimated number of tokens consumed by the input text in the input box (not the actual tokens consumed by context, for reference only).

-When copying and pasting a long paragraph from elsewhere into the input box, it will automatically display as a file, reducing interference when entering subsequent content.
+When you paste long text copied from elsewhere into the input box, it will automatically display as a file style to reduce interference with subsequent input.

-When disabled, only the model's reply messages are rendered, not the sent messages.
+When off, only the model’s reply messages are rendered, and sent messages are not rendered.

-After entering a message in the conversation interface's input box, tapping the spacebar three times in quick succession will translate the input content into English.
+After entering a message in the conversation input box, hitting the spacebar three times in a row will translate the input into English.

 Target Language:

-Sets the target language for the input box translate button and for translating by tapping space 3 times.
+Set the target language for the input box translation button and the quick triple-space translation.

 Assistant Settings